hasura/graphql-engine/graphql/manual/schema/how-it-works.rst

 Relationships or Connections
 ----------------------------

 Between one table/view and another table/view you can tell Hasura to create a relationship or a connection between these 2 nodes in a graph, using a particular column as a link.
-Often, you have foreign key constraints that indicate a "relationship" and you can tell Hasura to use that foreign-key constraint to create a relationship too.
+Often, you have foreign key constraints that indicate a ``relationship`` and you can tell Hasura to use that foreign-key constraint to create a relationship too.

-You can specify an "object relationship" or an "array relationship" between table and views.
+You can specify an ``object relationship`` or an ``array relationship`` between table and views.
 For example:

 #.
 You might have a ``restaurant.average_rating`` where average_rating is a view connected to the restaurant table via a restaurant_id.
 #.
 You might have a ``user.addresses`` where each user has multiple addresses connected via a user_id.